 What is analgesic nephropathy?

 Analgesics are painkillers.
 Examples include:

 Taking one or a mix of these medicines daily over a long time may cause chronic kidney problems.
 This is called analgesic nephropathy.
-Painkillers that combine 2 or more medicines (such as, aspirin and acetaminophen together) with caffeine or codeine are the most likely to harm the kidneys.
-Painkillers with codeine require a prescription.
+Painkillers that combine two or more medicines (such as, aspirin and acetaminophen together) with caffeine or codeine are the most likely to harm the kidneys.
+Painkillers with codeine must have a prescription.

 What causes analgesic nephropathy?